 When a principal or the principal's designee has reasonable suspicion to believe that any item prohibited by school policy, rules, or tribal or federal law is on school property, that official may search lockers, desks, personal property, and/or persons for that item.
-To ensure a safe school environment for all students and staff, a metal detector will be used at least monthly in random and unannounced searches, and more often as need determines.
-Throughout the year, there will be occasional and unannounced inspections by a law enforcement agency's drug detection dog.
-Campus security officers will assist the school principal in completion of all safety inspections, searches, and other duties as assigned by the principal to ensure that the campus is a safe environment conducive to learning.
+To ensure a safe school environment for all students and staff, a metal detector may be used in random and unannounced searches.
+Throughout the year, there will be occasional and unannounced inspections by tribal law enforcement's drug detection dog.
+Campus security officers will assist the school principal in completion of all safety inspections, searches, to ensure that the campus is a safe environment conducive to learning.
+If illegal items are found during a search, the school will initiate school discipline and notify Tribal law enforcement when further investigation or charges are warranted.